-Information reported in the FERC-731 is considered public and may be publicly CONFIDENTIALITY released in identifiable form.
+Information reported in the FERC-731 is considered public and may be publicly released in identifiable form.

 INSTRUCTIONS AND INFORMATION SPECIFIC TO SURVEY QUESTIONS Enter the full legal name of the industry participant (entity) for which the survey is being completed.
 Your entity's ID was included in the email you received.
-If you do not have the entity ID, please contact the help line at 1-888-585-9232.
+If you do not have the entity ID, please contact the help line at1-888-595-9617.
 Choose from the drop-down menu, the type of entity for which you are filing.
-Q1 information regarding data and responses, as well as the daytime telephone number and fax number of the contact person, including area code, and the contact's email address.
+Enter the full name and title of the person that FERC should contact for follow-up Q1 information regarding data and responses, as well as the daytime telephone number and fax number of the contact person, including area code, and the contact's email address.
 If the contact does not have an email address, please enter "no email address" in that space.
 Enter the mailing address for the survey contact.
 Enter the same information for the survey contact's supervisor.
-Q2 Enter the state and report the number of your entity's advanced meters BEING USED for advanced metering purposes (i.e., the meters measure and record usage data at a minimum, in hourly intervals, and provide usage data to both consumers and energy companies at least once daily) and the number of all meters being used by your entity.
-(Advanced meters include basic hourly interval meters and extend to real-time meters with built-in two-way communication capable of recording and transmitting instantaneous data.)
-Report the data as of the end of calendar year 2009 by customer sector for each state.
+Enter the state and report the number of your entity's advanced meters BEING USED for advanced metering purposes (i.e., the meters measure and record usage data at a minimum, in hourly intervals, and provide usage data to both consumers and energy companies at least once daily) and the number of all meters being used by your entity.
+(Advanced meters include basic hourly interval meters and extend to Q2 real-time meters with built-in two-way communication capable of recording and transmitting instantaneous data.)
+Report the data as of the end of calendar year 2011 for each of the three customer sectors, for each state.
+Do not sum the entries of different customer sectors.
 This information must be provided for all entities.
-Q3 If the entity for which you are providing information OFFERS demand response programs or time-based rates/tariffs, please SKIP Q3 and answer the questions that follow beginning with Q4 .
-Provide the number of retail electric customers and retail electric meters your entity has as of the end of calendar year 2009, by customer sector , ONLY if the entity for which you are filing DOES NOT offer any demand response programs or time-based rates/tariffs.
+If the entity for which you are providing information OFFERS demand response programs or time-based rates/tariffs, please SKIP Q3 and answer the questions that follow beginning with Q4.
+Provide the number of retail electric customers and retail electric meters your entity has as of the end of calendar year 2011, by customer sector, ONLY if the entity for which you are filing DOES NOT offer any demand response programs or Q3 time-based rates/tariffs.
 Enter the information separately for each NERC regional entity in which your entity operates.
 If entities are split across regional entity boundaries, please fill out one row per regional entity.

-If the entity for which you are providing information DOES NOT offer any demand response or time-based rates/tariffs , after answering Q3, YOU ARE FINISHED WITH THE SURVEY .
-Please submit it to FERC as specified in HOW TO FILE (above).
+If the entity for which you are providing information DOES NOT offer any demand response or time-based rates/tariffs, after answering Q3, YOU ARE FINISHED WITH THE SURVEY.
+Please submit it to FERC as specified in HOW

+TO FILE (above).